Breaking Free from Alcohol Abuse: Treatment and Recovery Options

 Alcohol comes in many forms, usually it’s consumed as Wine, Beer and Hard Liquor.
 It’s important to realize that not everyone who drinks alcohol is an alcoholic.
-Because alcohol is legal and widely accepted in society, it can be hard to tell the difference between casual use and abuse.
+Because alcohol is legal and widely accepted in society, it can be hard to tell the difference between casual use and abuse (or alcohol use disorder).

 In general, use of alcohol that results in negative consequences is considered abuse, these use include: